The Week in Pictures: Nov. 28 - Dec. 5

 The Immokalee community, which is made up mainly of seasonal farm workers, was severely impacted by Hurricane Irma in 2017 which caused severe flooding in the area.

-The balloon of Olaf from "Frozen" is carried during the 93rd Macy's Thanksgiving Day Parade in New York on Nov.
+Olaf from "Frozen" floats down 6th Ave. during the 93rd Macy's Thanksgiving Day Parade in New York on Nov.
 28.

 Photos: Balloons fly low for the 93rd Macy's Thanksgiving Day Parade